To download a pdf version of the NBKA ConstitutionNBKA Constitution 11th March 2023

 The accidental omission to give notice of a meeting to, or the non receipt by, any member shall not invalidate any resolution passed or the proceedings held at any meeting.

 No business shall be transacted at any General Meeting or Executive Committee Meeting unless a quorum is present when the meeting proceeds to business.
-For all purposes the quorum at a General Meeting shall be 10 members or one-fifth of the number of members for the time being whichever shall be the greater number present in person.
+For all purposes the quorum at a General Meeting shall be one tenth of the number of members entitled to vote at the end of the day preceding the meeting.
 The quorum at an Executive Committee meeting shall be 4 members.

 If within half an hour from the time appointed for holding of any meeting a quorum is not present, the meeting, if convened on the requisition of members, shall be dissolved.
 In any other case it shall stand adjourned for 14 days, at the same time and place or such other time and place as the Chairman shall appoint, and, if at such adjourned meeting a quorum is not present within half an hour from the time appointed for holding such meeting, the members present shall form a quorum.